rrosajp/python-htmlement/README.rst

     import htmlement
     root = htmlement.fromstring(html, "ul", attrs={"class": "menu"})

-In this case we are unable to get the title sense all elements outside the filter ware ignored.
+In this case I are unable to get the title, since all elements outside the filter were ignored.
-But this allows us to be able to extract all listitem elements within the menu list and nothing else.
+But this allows me to be able to extract all "list_item elements" within the menu list and nothing else.
 ::

     # Get all listitems